What types of federal grants are made to state and local governments and how do they work?

 The federal government distributes grants to states and localities for many purposes, but the bulk are dedicated to health care.
 Some grants are restricted to a narrow purpose but block grants give recipients more latitude in meeting program objectives.

-The federal government distributes about $700 billion (17 percent of its budget) to states and localities each year, providing about one-quarter of these governments’ total revenues.
-In 2017 about 65 percent of the funds were dedicated to health care (figure 1).
+The federal government distributed about $721 billion (about 16 percent of its budget) to states and localities in fiscal year 2019, providing about one-quarter of these governments’ total revenues.
+About 61 percent of those funds were dedicated to health care, 16 percent to income security programs, and 9 percent each to transportation and education, training, employment, and social services (figure 1).

 The federal government distributes grants to state and local governments for several reasons.
 In some cases, the federal government may devolve or share responsibility for a given service or function because state and local governments have better information about local preferences and costs.
 In others, the federal government may offer states and localities incentives to undertake additional spending benefiting neighboring jurisdictions or the country as a whole.

 Over the past 50 years, the composition of federal grants has shifted dramatically.
-Today, federal grants for health programs, predominantly Medicaid, represent 65 percent of total federal grant outlays, compared with less than 20 percent in 1980.
+For example, federal grants for health care programs were less than 20 percent of the total until the 1980s.

 There are two main types of federal grants.
 Categorical grants are restricted to a narrow purpose, such as providing nutrition under the Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC.
 Even more restricted are grants limited to specific projects, such as building a highway.
 Block grants give recipients more latitude in meeting program objectives, such as assisting needy families and promoting work under the Temporary Assistance for Needy Families (TANF) program.
 States also set TANF eligibility requirements within federal parameters.
 Less common are grants targeted to redistributing resources across jurisdictions, such as the General Revenue Sharing program that ended in 1986.